pelagia123/todo-list-tutorial/component.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-We pass an object of definitions to the decorator, just like we saw in the previous chapter with ngModule.
+We pass an object of definitions to the decorator, just like we saw in the previous chapter with NgModule.
 The second property, `templateUrl`, tells Angular where to look for the template attached to the component.
 There is another option to point to the template, which we'll discuss later: to write the whole template inline here, in the component definition.

 The third property, `styleUrls`, tells Angular where to look for the CSS files that define the style of this component.
 It can have multiple CSS files.
 That's why the value of `styleUrls` is an array.
 You can take a look at the CSS file ![](.gitbook/assets/css.svg) **app.component.css** - you'll see that it's empty.
 You can add some CSS style here, for example: